open/close all folders

 Scrooge: SCROOGE MCDUCK!!!

-Old!Gyro: Please to meet you.
+Old!Gyro: Pleased to meet you.
 What can I do for you?

 Scrooge: This bird bath!